albertattard/spring-boot-camp/docs/02-data/04-env.md

                      \--- :processTestResources
       ```

-      Note that our `integrationTest` does not depend on the `test` task as we can run each of these Gradle tasks independent.
-With that said, the integration test code, depends on the test code and we can reuse classes that are defined in the tests.
+      {% include custom/note.html details="Our <code>integrationTest</code> Gradle task does not depend on the <code>test</code> Gradle task as we can run each of these Gradle tasks independent.
+With that said, the integration test code, depends on the test code and we can reuse classes that are defined in the tests." %}

    **Why are we creating a second Gradle build file?**